cuthbertLab/music21/music21/documentation/source/overview/overviewMetadata.rst

 .. _overviewMetadata

-Overview: Metadata bundles and corpora
+Overview: Corpora and Metadata Bundles
 ======================================

 One of music21's most important features is its capability to help us examine